HebiRobotics/hebi_description/README.md

 When using these macros, note that you may have to run `xacro --xacro-ns <filename>` in order to suppress legacy interpretation of xacro tags without namespaces (see http://wiki.ros.org/xacro).

+## Dependencies

+The scripts for converting between hrdf, xacro, and urdf depend on lxml, which can be installed by running `pip3 install --user lxml`

 ## xacro macros

 We provide several `xacro` macros for HEBI components that can be used to create robots for simulation or visualization: